 To obtain this authorization, the applicants or a lawyer representing the applicants, must submit:

-A completed Marriage Licence Application.
+A completed and signed Marriage Licence Application.

 A legal opinion of an Ontario lawyer, addressed to both applicants, giving reasons why the divorce or annulment should be recognized in the Province of Ontario.